roomf4/tkrapi20/README.md

 After I run csv2db.py, I am ready to generate machine learning features from dates and prices of each ticker.

 # Generate Features

-When I started working with stock market data many years ago I quickly saw that other people making decisions based on trendlines and candlesticks.

-Also I saw some people making decisions based on what I call 'calendar events'.

-For example some people like to sell in May and buy in October.

-Or maybe they want to buy on Monday and sell on Friday.

-I saw this behavior and used it to guide my efforts to create machine learning features from time series of prices.

 The features I use in this repo are listed below: